Darrell Brooks found guilty of killing six in Waukesha Christmas parade attack

 Not long later, Brooks drove his vehicle into the parade crowd, running over 68 victims, prosecutors said.

 Following a farcical three-week trial, jurors spent around two hours deliberating on Tuesday afternoon.
-They resumed deliberations at 9.30am ET on Wednesday before announcing they had reached a verdict before 11am ET.
+They resumed deliberations at 9.30am CST on Wednesday before notifying the judge just minutes later that they had reached a verdict at 9.43am CST.

 The deliberations came after the court heard closing arguments from Brooks that, symptomatic of the entire trial, made a mockery of the ongoing suffering of the victims and their families.